ttappr/heapq/README.md

 Build the documentation using `cargo doc`.
 This should place the documentation in the project folder under `./target/doc/heapq/index.html`.

+The documentation can be accessed directly from the file system with a browser, but for a better experience, a simple web server can be used to serve the documentation.
+To use the built-in Python web server, issue the command `python -m http.server` and browse to `localhost:8000`.

 ## License

 This project is licensed under the MIT License.